cyntiamk/weather_prediction_1/README.md

 # Weather prediction (IN PROGRESS)
+Using a Machine Learning model, try to predict weather temperatures.

 Steps so far accomplished:
 1. Aquired daily historical weather dataset from Open Weather for the city of Kyoto, Japan (between January 1, 2017 and December 31, 2018)